appsbotta/Video_Web/README.md

-# NoobMeet - A Video chat web application
+# LuffyMeet - A Video chat web application
 <h3> Intro </h3>
 This is a webRTC based video chatting web application.
 The users can register and get logged in to their user page.
 They can either create a new room or use their previous rooms to join a call and chat.
 This implementation also consists of a real time chat and file share functionality.